topasmc/topas-docs/parameters/geometry/specialized.rst

       Material: Ts_Lexan
     ...

 TOPAS RMW is a specialized geometry and so allows only the rotation around z-axis as well as the propeller rotation.
-Two examples demonstrate how to rotate RMW and modulate beam current (:ref:`example_special_rmw_constant` and :ref:`example_special_rmw_modulated`).
-The detail explanation for cooperating with Time Feature is followed later.
+Two examples demonstrate how to rotate RMW and modulate beam current using :ref:`time_feature` (:ref:`example_special_rmw_constant` and :ref:`example_special_rmw_modulated`).

 .. _geometry_propeller: